Ramipril is a medicine widely used to treat high blood pressure (hypertension) and heart failure. It's also prescribed after a heart attack.

 It happens rarely, but some people have serious side effects after taking ramipril.

-- yellow skin or the whites of your eyes turn yellow - this can be a sign of liver problems
+- the whites of your eyes turn yellow, or your skin turns yellow although this may be less obvious on brown or black skin – this can be a sign of liver problems

 In rare cases, ramipril may cause a serious allergic reaction (anaphylaxis).